-Wearing sunscreen is essential for hiking lovers and everyone going outdoor, in general.
+Wearing sunscreen is essential for hikers, campers, and everyone going outdoors, in general.

 Protecting your skin from harmful, potentially dangerous ultraviolet sun rays shouldn’t be viewed as an option, but as a must.

 This is especially true if you want to continue your hiking career well into the future.

 Knowing what to look for and what to buy can be overwhelming, as so many products offer the same benefits.